ONLYOFFICE/Kubernetes-DocSpace/docs/GATEWAY.md

 ## Attach to an external Gateway

-To attach ONLYOFFICE DocSpace to a `Gateway` managed outside this chart, set the `gateway.external.parentRefs` parameter — in this case the chart does not create its own `Gateway`.
+To attach ONLYOFFICE Apps to a `Gateway` managed outside this chart, set the `gateway.external.parentRefs` parameter — in this case the chart does not create its own `Gateway`.
 Set the `gateway.external.redirectParentRefs` parameter as well if you want the chart to also manage the HTTP to HTTPS redirect route on that Gateway:

 ```yaml
 gateway: